Here's What You Can and Can't Do in Melbourne During the City's Sixth Lockdown

 No, you can't have generally visitors to your home — or gather with friends and family in a public place during the current lockdown.

-You are allowed to be joined by members of your household or one other person who lives within your five-kilometre radius while exercising.
+You are allowed to be joined by one other person who either lives with your or lives within your five-kilometre radius while exercising, plus any dependents you both have.
 You can check your five-kilometre bubble crossover on this nifty website.
+The exercise rule changed at 11.59pm on Monday, August 16, so you are now no longer able to exercise with more than one member of your household, even if you live in a larger household.

 Partners who live separately are allowed to visit each other at home and can leave their five-kilometre bubble to see each other, though.
-And, as this lockdown is planned for five days, the single bubbles are back — so you can have one other designated person over to your house (just one, and only the sole person you have nominated) if you live alone.
+And, single bubbles are in effect again — so you can have one other designated person over to your house (just one, and only the sole person you have nominated) if you live alone.

 Can I drive to a park to exercise?

 As long as it's within five kilometres of your home, yes.
-You can exercise for a maximum of two hours, once per day.
+You can exercise for a maximum of two hours, once per day — and with one other person.

 Can I go to the beach?

 You can go to the beach for exercise if there is one within five kilometres of your home.
-But, you can only go for a maximum of two hours and with one other person or the members of your household.
+But, you can only go for a maximum of two hours and with one other person.

 How about to a restaurant or cafe?